Open-Cascade-SAS/OCCT/dox/Overview/Overview.md

   * **PATH** is required to define the path to OCCT binaries and 3rdparty folder;
   * **LD_LIBRARY_PATH** is required to define the path to OCCT libraries (on UNIX platforms only);
-  * **MMGT_OPT** if set to 1, the memory manager performs optimizations as described below; if set to 2, Intel ® TBB optimized memory manager is used; if 0 (default), every memory block is allocated in C memory heap directly (via malloc() and free() functions).
+  * **MMGT_OPT** if set to 1, the memory manager performs optimizations as described below; if set to 2, Intel (R) TBB optimized memory manager is used; if 0 (default), every memory block is allocated in C memory heap directly (via malloc() and free() functions).
   In the latter case, all other options except MMGT_CLEAR  and MMGT_REENTRANT are ignored;
   * **MMGT_CLEAR** if set to 1 (default), every allocated memory block is cleared by zeros;